Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions: Restricted inversions

-Comparing with Theorem~\ref{mainthm}: the full inversion walk mixes at time $\Theta(n)$, an exponential improvement over the $\Theta(n^2\log n)$ mixing time for $k=2$.
+Comparing with Theorem~\ref{mainthm}: the full inversion walk mixes at time $\Theta(n)$, a substantial polynomial-factor improvement over the $\Theta(n^2\log n)$ mixing time for $k=2$.
 This reflects the fact that a typical inversion by a $\Theta(n)$-sized set flips $\Theta(n^2)$ edges simultaneously, achieving in one step what the hypercube walk needs $\Theta(n^2)$ steps to accomplish.